deepsquare-io/grid/docs/workflow/001-learn/05-storage-layout.md

 Linux permissions define access rights for files and directories in a Linux-based operating system.
 These permissions are assigned to three different categories of users: the **owner** of the file or directory, the **group** to which the file or directory belongs, and all other users (**world**).
 Each category can have three types of permissions: **read, write, and execute**.

-The permissions notation can be seen by running `ls -la`: `rwxr--r--` which means the owner can read, write and execute, the group can read, and others can read.
-This notation can also be written is octal: `755`.
+The permissions notation can be seen by running `ls -la` during a job.
+The notation looks like `rwxr--r--` which means the owner can read, write and execute, the group can read, and others (world) can read.
+This notation can also be written in octal: `755`.

+Permissions can be managed by using `chmod` (change permissions bits) or `chown` (change owner). `umask` can also be used to make sure newly created files denies access automatically.

+Typical usage are:

+- `chmod 700 <file>` (read-write-execute for owner, nothing for group and world.) (`0o700` which is `0b111 000 000` which is `rwx --- ---`)
+- `umask 077` (allow any permissions for owner, denies all permissions for group and world for newly created files).

 **In the DeepSquare context, the default group can also be considered as the "world".
 All DeepSquare users are part of this common group**.